maykar/plex_assistant/README.md

 ## Commands

 #### Fuzzy Matching
-A show's or movie's title and the chromecast device used in your phrase are processed using a fuzzy search.
+A show's or movie's title and the Chromecast device used in your phrase are processed using a fuzzy search.
 Meaning you can say something like `"play walk in deed on the dawn tee"` and it will select the closest match `"Play The Walking Dead on the Downstairs TV."`.
+This even works for partial matches like `play Pets 2` will match `The Secret Life of Pets 2`.

 #### You can say things like:
 * `"play the latest episode of Breaking Bad on the Living Room TV"`
-* `"play unwatched breaking bad"`  ( will use default chromecast from config )
+* `"play unwatched breaking bad"`
 * `"play Breaking Bad"`
-* `"play Pets 2 on the Kitchen Chromecast"` ( Should automatically match "Secret Life of Pets 2" )
+* `"play Pets 2 on the Kitchen Chromecast"`
+* `"play ondeck"`
+* `"play ondeck movies"`
+* `"play season 1 episode 3 of The Simpsons"`
+* `"play season 8 of Taskmaster on the Theater System"`

+I've tried to take into account different ways that these things can be phrased.
+If you find a phrase that isn't working and you feel should be implemented, please make an issue.

-Season/Episode selection and Music/Photos aren't built in yet.
+***Music and Photos aren't built in yet, only shows and movies at the moment.***

 #### Cast Device
+If no cast device is specified the default_cast device set in config is used.
 A cast device will only be found if at the end of the command and proceeded with the phrase `"on the"`.